phasehumans/web-dev/03_JavaScript/_javascript.md

 ## Memory in JS
+- stack(primitive) -> copy is pass
+- heap(non primitive) -> ref is pass

 ### Stack
+- ref variable are stored w/ memory address
 ### Heap
+- actual data is stored and unique memory address is given

 ## Strings
 - used to hold data that is represented in text form